Vet Finish Line will guide you a NAVLE® “PASS” GUARANTEED*!

 Dr. Marie Rush has been a Diplomate of the American College of Zoological Medicine since 2013.
 Since 2015, she has worked in telemedicine and diagnostic imaging interpretation for Antech Imaging Services, where she specializes in zoo, wildlife, and exotic animal species.
 She has also served as an Associate Professor for St. George’s University School of Veterinary Medicine from 2009 to 2019.
 Dr. Rush also works part-time in private practice, caring for domestic and zoo/exotic species, and as a relief veterinarian for zoo colleagues.

-Dr. Rush is guest lecturer during some tutoring cycle for our exotics.
+Dr. Rush is a guest lecturer during some tutoring cycle for our exotics.

 Dr. Elizabeth Johnson Million – Co Founder